 MLT-211.
-Histoire de la danse, Danse de l'histoire / History of Dance, Dance of History (Also FRN 421, ADA-053) (Spring; Batson).
+Histoire de la danse, Danse de l'histoire / History of Dance, Dance of History (Also FRN 421, ADA-153) (Not offered 2012-13).
 Examination of Western European dance and dance texts as revelatory of broader historical and cultural patterns, with special analyses of dance as a key tool of nation-building (as with the court of Louis XIV) and/or a central medium of artistic creation (as in 1920s Paris).
 Primary focus on France as creator, user, and potential abuser of dance's power, but some attention given other European models (Berlin, St. Petersburg, London).
 Readings from theoreticians, historians, and dance littérateurs (Molière, Gautier, Cocteau).
-GenEd: HuL, LCC
+CC: HUL, LCC

 MLT-212.
-Sex Lives and Videotape: Casting Sexuality in French and Francophone Film (Also FRN-402) (Not offered 2011-12).
+Sex Lives and Videotape: Casting Sexuality in French and Francophone Film (Also FRN-402) (Not offered 2012-13).
 Analysis and critique of films whose focus is the "sexual orientation" of its characters.
 Films may include La Cage aux folles, Les Diaboliques, French Twist, Sitcom, Ma Vie en rose, Woubi Chéri.
 Theoretical and critical works by authors such as Michel Foucault, Monique Wittig, Simone de Beauvoir, Susan Hayward, Laura Mulvey, Sigmund Freud, and Kate Bornstein will inform our study of these films.
 Readings in both French and English.
 All films subtitled.
-GenEd: LCC particular theme(s) of each film, as well as its originality.
-Students will learn how to talk about and write analytical papers on the films according to critical, cultural, and technological considerations, in order to determine what, if anything, is particularly "French" about French cinema.
-The course is taught in English, but students taking the course for French credit will read all materials in French, and assignments will be written in French.
-GenEd: LCC
+CC: LCC, HUL

 MLT-213.
-West African Oral Literature (Also FRN 430) (Not offered 2011-12).
+West African Oral Literature (Also FRN 430) (Spring, Ndiaye).
 West-African oral genres with a focus on tales and epics in their form and ideologies.
 Through a study of the oral literature of the region, we will explore the socio-cultural structures of ancient West Africa, their collapse through religious and colonial implications, and their vestiges in today's Africa.
-GenEd: HuL, LCC
+CC: HUL, LCC

 MLT-215.
 What is French Cinéma?/Qu'est-ce que le cinéma français?
-(Also FRN-312) (Not offered 2011-12).
-This course moves from an introduction to the earliest examples of French and world cinema, to an in-depth study of widely recognized classics of French cinema, considered in chronological order from 1933 to 1985, so as to develop an appreciation for the history, genre, and
+(Also FRN-312) (Not offered 2012-13).
+This course moves from an introduction to the earliest examples of French and world cinema, to an in-depth study of widely recognized classics of French cinema, considered in chronological order from 1933 to 1985, so as to develop an appreciation for the history, genre, and particular theme(s) of each film, as well as its originality.
+Students will learn how to talk about and write analytical papers on the films according to critical, cultural, and technological considerations, in order to determine what, if anything, is particularly "French" about French cinema.
+The course is taught in English, but students taking the course for French credit will read all materials in French, and assignments will be written in French.
+CC: LCC, HUL